Skip to main content

 Without specialty knowledge, appeal letters lack the clinical specificity needed to overturn ophthalmology denials quickly.

-Ophthalmology Revenue Optimization
+Ophthalmology Revenue Tuning

 “Ophthalmology practices with busy surgical schedules often overlook the diagnostic testing revenue that is sitting in their office.
 OCT, visual fields, and fundus photography represent significant daily revenue when billed correctly.”